Wythenshawe: Geography

-Wythenshawe is 8 mi south of the city centre and is the southernmost district of Manchester.

-It is surrounded by some of the most affluent areas in the UK.
-Altrincham and Hale lie to the south-west, Sale to the north-west and the Metropolitan Borough of Stockport to the east, with the suburbs of Gatley and Heald Green bordering onto Wythenshawe's eastern side.
-Manchester Airport, the third largest in the UK, is immediately to the south.
+Wythenshawe is 8 mi south of Manchester city centre and is the southernmost district of the city.
+Altrincham and Hale lie to the south-west, Sale to the north-west, Gatley and Heald Green to the east, and Manchester Airport to the south.

 Shadow Moss is an area south of Ringway Road in the southeast corner of Wythenshawe.
 On this old map of Wythenshawe it is roughly the rectangular area between three country lanes with Heyhead at its northwest corner.
 On modern maps, its north edge is the southern branch of Ringway Road.
 It was partly in Northen Etchells township and partly in Styal parish.
 For many centuries it was a peat bog which was dug for peat fuel, locally called "turf"; local manorial law said that after digging peat the top living plant layer had to be lodged back to let more peat form afterwards.
 Each man's allocated part of the Moss was called his "moss room".

 In the 19th century, manorial control was lost over what people used their moss rooms for, and an 1839 tithe map of Northen Etchells shows Northen Etchells's part of Shadow Moss as about 2/3 arable, about 1/3 meadow, one field as pasture, and one field as "uncultivated moors".

 Later, the fertile lowland peat soil led to the area being much used for market gardening, with large areas under greenhouses.
 Of the people who worked there, many lived in Heyhead.

-As of around 1970, Heyhead was a small settlement at the south end of Woodhouse Lane and the nearby part of Ringway Road.
+Around 1970, Heyhead was a small settlement at the south end of Woodhouse Lane and the nearby part of Ringway Road.
 It comprised several terrace houses, a small shop, two or more old cottages, a chapel, and the Ringway Haulage Company.
-Manchester Airport's ground level car parking has been displaced from other areas and car parks have been formed to the north and south of the runways and under the approach path.
+Manchester Airport's ground-level car parking has been displaced from other areas and car parks have been formed to the north and south of the runways and under the approach path.
 The Heyhead area has been progressively replaced by level car parks, and by 2011 all of Heyhead's buildings had vanished (see History of Manchester Airport#Expansion).

-Some greenhouses remain at the far east of the Shadow Moss area as of June 2012, but are used by private car parking operators (not associated with the airport company) and not for growing any crop.
-The last market gardener there, who grew tomatoes, closed his business in 2011 due to competition from highly mechanized enormous greenhouse establishments elsewhere.
+Some greenhouses remain at the far east of the Shadow Moss area, but are used by private car parking operators.
+The last market gardener there, who grew tomatoes, closed in 2011 due to competition from highly mechanized greenhouse establishments elsewhere.